crackcomm/ocaml-boxroot/README.md

 - `rem_boxroot`: a variant of `boxroot`, but using a simpler implementation using OCaml's remembered set.

-The various implementations have similar memory representation, some on the OCaml heap and some outside of the OCaml heap.
+The various implementations (except the first one) have similar memory representation, some on the OCaml heap and some outside of the OCaml heap.

-By selecting different implementations of Ref, we can evaluate the overhead of root registration and scanning for various root implementations, compared to non-rooting OCaml and C implementations.
+By selecting different implementations of Ref, we can evaluate the overhead of root registration and scanning for various root implementations, compared to non-rooting OCaml and C implementations, along with other factors.

 ### Benchmark information